lijie-hu/lijie-hu.github.io/_pages/about.md

 ## Openings

-<b style="color: #C00000"> My lab is seeking several highly motivated PhD students/Postdocs/RAs/Visiting PhD students.
+My lab is seeking several highly motivated PhD students/Postdocs/RAs/Visiting PhD students.
 PhD positions begin in Fall 2026.
 Postdocs/RAs/Visiting PhD students can start anytime.
 If you are interested in working with me, please email your CV, academic transcript, and a brief outline of your research plan. <b> We enthusiastically welcome Ph.D. students committed to long-term, in-depth research.
 Prior publications are not required. </b>

 <hr />